RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 ### <b>Scientific Methods:</b>
 Worldwide Data Scientists, Researchers in Cyber Intelligence, PhDs, Data Analysts, and a former Google Research Intern collected and analyzed data.
-We used the scientific method of testing.
+We use the scientific method of testing.
 <br>
 - <i>Scientific Method: Observation, Question, Hypothesis, Experiment, Results, Conclusion
  <br>- Limit Variables and Repeat Same Methods on all platforms.